flutter/website/src/brand.md

-download and use of the Flutter SDK to build and develop apps, (ii) in training materials (e.g., video tutorials, online publications, etc.) that provide instructions or tips regarding how to use the Flutter app SDK to build and develop apps, and (iii) to show your support for the use of the Flutter SDK by members of the developer community.
+download and use of the Flutter SDK to build and develop apps, (ii) in training materials (e.g., video tutorials, online publications, etc.) that provide instructions or tips regarding how to use the Flutter SDK to build and develop apps, and (iii) to show your support for the use of the Flutter SDK by members of the developer community.

 These guidelines do not restrict your right to use the "Flutter" name in connection with descriptions of the Flutter SDK that would be